pabitrapadhy/CocosCreatorCppDemo/README.md

 * After adding adding all the header search paths as mentioned below, I've dragged the generated `creator` directory as a reference inside `Resources` folder in Xcode project and the `reader` directory as groups into the `Classes` directory of Xcode project.
 #### NOTE: I have checked both the mobile and mac development as link, while adding these folders.
 * Finally, when everything was about to seem right to build, I faced an Undefined symbol for architecture issue with `MPMoviePlayerController` and some others.
 But, after adding `GameController.framework` and `MediaPlayer.framework` to your project, it worked fine and ran.
+* CreatorReader.h/.cpp is modified slightly.
+Made the createScene() virtual and Commented a piece of code in the .cpp file, where the Label was not added as child to the button.
+Find by searching "pabitra".
+Note that these changes were required to be done in two places, else on next export from creator, all changes in the classes/reader directory would be overridden.

 ## Limitations